jcouto/wfield/README.md

 - Use anaconda to install all dependencies: `conda env create -f env.yml` the file env.yml is inside the wfield directory.

-- Enter the environment `conda activate wfield` and install wfieldtools `python setup.py install`
+- Enter the environment `conda activate wfield` and install wfield `python setup.py install`

 - You will need to run `conda activate wfield` to activate the environment before running the software.